Birth Trauma Recovery: A Neuro-Affirming Map for Healing

 A review of this kind of approach has been associated with meaningful symptom reduction and high participant satisfaction (Thomson & Nowland, 2024).
 A 2024 systematic review and meta-analysis of 41 trials found that both trauma-focused therapies and dialogue-based counselling interventions delivered after a difficult birth experience produced moderate-to-large reductions in Post-Traumatic Stress Disorder symptoms (Dekel et al., 2024).

-The 3 Steps Rewind Technique sits at this stage.
+sits at this stage.
 It is a structured memory reconsolidation approach that focuses on working with the way difficult or traumatic memories are encoded and retrieved, to reduce the emotional charge attached to the memory without erasing or distorting its content.
 It is used in clinical perinatal practice and is part of the integrative toolkit described in this piece.

 The aim of stabilisation is not to resolve the trauma.
 It is to make the rest of the recovery journey possible.